A tree growing to 8 m tall and potentially 5 m wide.

 Seed pods straight to slightly curved, to 8 cm long and less than 1 cm wide.

-Has a history of being cultivated and it is grown by some Sutherland and other APS members at least.
+This species has a history of being cultivated and it is grown by some Sutherland and other APS members at least.
 It is hardy and easy to grow.
 It can be pruned into different shapes.
 It can tolerate long dry periods.
 It needs some room to spread.
 Plant in a full sun or part sun position.
 Known to be cultivated in the USA and UK.
 Give a well-drained soil for best results.
-Very showy in flower.
+Very showy in flower and the architectural nature of the foliage is very unusual.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.